 In addition to increasing employee productivity and collaboration, a modern intranet has the power to boost engagement and increase employee retention.
 And keeping employees engaged should be a priority for any organization.
 Disengaged employees negatively impact productivity, levels of innovation, employee morale, and ultimately, the bottom line.
 In fact, Dale Carnegie estimates that companies collectively lose a whopping $350 billion a year due to poor employee engagement.

-So how do create a successful intranet that your employees will want to use and that will drive value throughout your organization?
+So how do you create a successful intranet that your employees will want to use and drive value throughout your organization?

 An Engaging Home Page

 Your home page gives a virtual first impression of your intranet!
-According to intranet consultant James Robertson there are 7 different roles your intranet homepage plays:
+According to intranet consultant James Robertson, there are seven different roles your intranet homepage plays:

 Content that employees will want to read

 One of the most common reasons intranets fail is because they become a content dumping ground.
 Great content can mean the difference between your intranet becoming a vibrant hub of activity or a ghost town!